fusioncharts/dev_centre_docs/exporting-charts/using-fc-export-server/exporting-chart-data.md

 <p class="text-info">  To export a chart in the XLS format using server-side exporting, it is mandatory that the exporting server has the latest code, which is available in the FusionCharts package.
 Alternatively, the FusionCharts export link, [export.api3.fusioncharts.com](export.api3.fusioncharts.com), can also be used.
 For client-side exporting, the exporting chart data feature is supported only by modern browsers with canvas support (except Safari and IE9). </p>

-<p class="text-info"> To process the export data on your own server, you can configure one of the export handlers by following the [Setup Private Export Server]{% linkTo tutorials/exporting-charts/using-fc-export-server/server-side-export/setup-private-export-server/asp-net.md %}{:target='_blank'} guide. </p>
+<p class="text-info"> To process the export data on your own server, you can configure one of the export handlers by following the [Setup Private Export Server](/exporting-charts/using-fc-export-server/server-side-export/setup-private-export-server/asp-net) guide. </p>